Discover the remarkable artistry of the long-forgotten baroque painter Michaelina Wautier at the Kunsthistorisches Museum.

 That Bacchanal painting makes you wish you could crack open a bottle of wine, sit around a table with Wautier, and get to know her character.

-Wautier stares directly at the viewer with one breast showing and a look that says…well, I like to think it’s a wry challenge to even dare to question her artistic choices.
+This monumental painting also has Wautier herself (probably) in self-portrait.
+She stares directly at the viewer with one breast showing and a look that says…well, I like to think it’s a wry challenge to even dare to question her artistic choices.

 Dates, tickets & tips

 Enjoy Wautier’s genius from September 30th, 2025 to February 22nd, 2026.
-Access to the museum’s major exhibitions sometimes requires a time slot ticket on top of a basic museum entrance ticket*.
-Check locally nearer the time.
+Access to the museum’s major exhibitions require a time slot ticket, which you can book online from the museum in advance or purchase on-site (assuming slots are available on that day) to upgrade a basic museum entrance ticket*.

 Of course, the museum’s permanent picture galleries contain numerous masterpieces from the same era.
 And a smaller special exhibition running throughout Michaelina Wautier, Painter focuses on still life paintings by a contemporary: Pieter Claesz (1597/98 – 1660).